Mayurji/mayurji.github.io/_posts/2020-09-05-MixedPrecisionTraining.markdown

 <p>Figure 5: Pytorch - AMP</p>
 </center>

-Interesting point, Nvidia’s tensor cores are designed in such a fashion that keeping the dimension of the matrix as a multiple of 8 helps in the faster calculation.
+Note, Nvidia’s tensor cores are designed in such a fashion that keeping the dimension of the matrix as a multiple of 8 helps in the faster calculation.
 Do read NVIDIA’s Mixed Precision article to understand,

 1. How to set the dimension in CNN.
 2. How to choose a mini-batch size.